 What if I cannot afford a mesothelioma lawyer?

 Most mesothelioma lawyers understand that victims of asbestos-related illnesses are not in the position to pay up-front legal fees.
 Most experienced and knowledgeable attorneys will offer contingency fee payments.

 The contingency amount will vary according to each attorney, but an average range is typically around 25% to 40% of your compensation.
 Keep in mind that this is just a general range and your own attorney may charge something entirely different.
-Be certain you are clear on how much the fees are beforehand, so that there will be no surprises once you win your case.
+Be certain you are clear on how much the fees are beforehand, so that there will be no surprises if and when you win your case.

 How much time do I have to file a lawsuit?

 The statute of limitations for filing a mesothelioma lawsuit will depend upon the state you’re filing your case in.
 In general, most states require that cases be filed within anywhere from one to five years from the time of the diagnosis of the disease.

 How can I find additional information?